Skip to main content

 The devices in which distributed software applications may operate range from cloud servers to smartphones.
 New technological developments create considerable demand from industry and for engineers who can design software systems utilising these developments.
 This master's programme is an educational response to such industrial demands.
 It provides you with state-of-the-art knowledge of the field, develops your practical skills to meet current industry requirements and enhances your ability to adapt to the new developments of tomorrow's technology.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Kista campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).
+The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).

 Courses in the programme

 Since the programme is oriented to educate software engineers with a comprehensive knowledge of current advanced methods and technologies in distributed software systems, opportunities for graduates to find a job are extensive.
 The programme qualifications allow you to work in a multitude of companies developing or maintaining software, and this is a vast market.
 Graduates work in companies such as Ericsson, Spotify, Google, Nasdaq, Netlight, Scania group and SEB.
-Many students have been offered permanent positions either in Swveden or abroad, even before graduating.
+Many students have been offered permanent positions either in Sweden or abroad, even before graduating.
 Feedback from graduates shows that they appreciate the knowledge of modern technologies they acquired through the programme, which enables them to be very competitive in the labour market.
-There are also many examples of graduates becoming key employees in their companies by promoting these modern technologies.
+Many have gone on to become key employees in their companies by promoting these modern technologies.
+Most common career paths among graduates are software developer, enterprise architect, consultant, entrepreneur, project manager, researcher and business developer.
+Graduates are also well-prepared for emerging fields such as edge computing, blockchain-based distributed systems, and AI systems orchestration, keeping their skills relevant as the industry evolves.

 A large number of graduates also target an academic career, and many of them have proceeded to doctoral positions in well-known universities all over the world.